softprops/envy/README.md

 }
 ```

+export some environment variables

 ```bash
 FOO=8080 BAR=true BAZ=hello yourapp
 ```

-you should be able to access an completely typesafe config struct deserialized from env vars
+You should be able to access a completely typesafe config struct deserialized from env vars